-This project is led by Simon Armson, who initially undertook scoping work to identify the key work priorities for the IAP in relation to the deaths of those detained under the MHA, to take forward as part of the longer-term work programme.
+Panel member Simon Armson initially undertook scoping work to identify the key work priorities for the IAP in relation to the deaths of those detained under the MHA, to take forward as part of the longer-term work programme.

-There were 3,810 deaths of detained patients between 1999 and 2009.
-These account for approximately 60% of all deaths in state custody.
+Deaths of detained patients account for approximately 60% of all deaths in state custody.
 The Panel recognises the work that has already been undertaken to reduce suicide in this patient group, including the development of the National Suicide Prevention Strategy.
 In this context, the Panel decided to focus on natural cause deaths, particularly those that could be viewed as premature.

-Simon presented findings and recommendations about how to address evidence of poor physical health of mental health patients to the Ministerial Board in March 2011.
-He is working with Department of Health, Care Quality Commission and other stakeholders such as the Health and Social Care Information Centre to progress recommendations aimed at understanding the reasons for the high number of deaths from myocardial infarction and pulmonary embolism.
-A re-analysis of the statistics is expected in September 2012.
-This project aims to ensure there is sufficient focus on improving the physical health of detained patients, both strategically from the new NHS Commissioning Board and in delivery for patients on admission and discharge from mental health settings.
+The panel presented findings and recommendations about how to address evidence of poor physical health of mental health patients to the Ministerial Board in March 2011, and worked with DH, CQC and other stakeholders such as the Health and Social Care Information Centre to explore the reasons for the high number of deaths from myocardial infarction (MI) and pulmonary embolism (PE).

 Terms of Reference